“Every child is entitled to a public education, but the public schools are not entitled to every child.”

 Home Schooling Works

 Home schooling is not just a legitimate means of education.
-Many families have found that their students have done extremely well academically having been educated at home and have gone on to be quite successful as adults.
+Many home schooling families find that their students do extremely well academically and go on to be quite successful as adults.
 A large number of home schooled students attend college.
-In 2004 the Texas legislature passed a law that requires state-supported institutions of higher education to accept home school graduates without discrimination and on the same basis that their public school counterparts are accepted.
+In 2004 the Texas legislature amended the Texas Education Code to require state-supported institutions of higher education to accept home school graduates without discrimination and on the same basis that their public school counterparts are accepted.
 Read a memo from the Texas commissioner of higher education to all Texas public institutions of higher education.